The History of HI USA

 - 1965-1979: An Explosion of Global Travel Economic prosperity, low-cost jet travel and Baby Boomers spur interest in foreign travel and hostelling.

 - 1980-1999: Growth and Transformation Record numbers of young people are served in hostels worldwide as large urban hostels are developed with high quality standards and program offerings.

 - 2000-2019: Tragedy and Renewal While September 11th causes sharp travel declines worldwide and lingering financial pressures, it also prompts a bold new commitment to cross-cultural exchange and with time, an innovative new organizational structure.

-Today in the US, HI USA is a network of nearly 50 hostels hosting more than 1 million overnights annually.
+Today in the US, HI USA is a network of 30 hostels hosting more than 1 million overnights annually.
 Worldwide, there are nearly 3,400 Hostelling International hostels recording over 33 million overnight stays in more than 75 countries.

 The youth hostel idea was conceived in 1909 by Richard Shirrmann, an elementary school teacher living in the industrial center of Germany.
 He created a “wandering school” on weekends by taking students on field trips into the countryside for fresh air and exposure to nature.
 Students unrolled their bedding each night in school buildings.
 The concept of student “youth hostels” was created.